The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-s-20th-anniversary.md

 tags = ["Showtapes"]
 categories = ["Chuck E. Cheese's"]
 +++
-***Chuck E Cheese's 20th Anniversary* was a showtape released on April 1st, 1997 to celebrate the 20th anniversary of Chuck E. Cheese's.
+***Chuck E. Cheese's 20th Anniversary* was a showtape released on April 1st, 1997 to celebrate the 20th anniversary of Chuck E. Cheese's.
 This show ran from April 1997 to July 1997.**

 ## Summary